Thin gap approximations for microfluidic device design: A new perspective on the Hele-Shaw approximation

 Choosing $w(z)=1$, yields $E(a;1)=a^2-2 a+\frac{6}{5}$, which is minimized by $a=1$, thereby recovering the Darcy-Brinkman approximation, and its solution

 The key step to producing a better approximation is to observe that the space of functions spanned by Gegenbauer polynomials remains the natural space in which to optimize our approximation of Eq. \eqref{eq:pressure driven least square 1}.
-Since terms in Eq. \eqref{eq:pressure driven least square 1} do not vanish at $z=\pm 1/2$, we multiply the equation by a weight $w (z)= (1/4-z^2)$.
-Then $r(z;a)w (z) = \sum_m \beta_m Q_m$, for some set of coefficients $\beta_m$, and applying Parseval's theorem to this series expansion gives:
+Since terms in Eq. \eqref{eq:pressure driven least square 1} do not vanish at $z=\pm 1/2$, we multiply the equation by a weight $w (z)= (1-4z^2)$, ensuring the product is contained within that space so that $r(z;a)w (z) = \sum_{n=0}^{\infty} \beta_n C_n^{(-\frac{1}{2})} (2z)$, for some set of coefficients $\beta_m$.
+Applying Parseval's theorem to this series expansion gives:

-Therefore, our optimal closure consists of minimizing Eq. \eqref{eq:optimalweighted} with $w(z)=(1/4-z^2)$.
-Under this weight, we obtain $E(a;w)=a^2/6-2 a/5+9/35$, which is minimized when $a=6/5$.
+Therefore, our optimal closure consists of minimizing Eq. \eqref{eq:optimalweighted} with $w(z)=(1-4z^2)$.
+Under this weight, we obtain $E(a;w)=2a^2/3-8 a/5+36/35$, which is minimized when $a=6/5$.
 This optimal closure leads to a different optimal profile:

+We provide two physical justifications for the parabolic weighting.
+First, the velocity field vanishes at the boundaries and attains its maximum at the center, so it is natural to assign greater weight near the center and less near the walls.
+Second, if the solution is independent of $y$, we have